Ichinga-Samuel/fast-files/README.md

 You can run the file storage operation as a background task by setting the background config parameter to True.

 ### Build your own storage class
-You can build your own storage class by inheriting from the FastStore class and implementing the upload and multiple_upload methods. just make sure you properly set the _result attribute with the result of the file storage.
+You can build your own storage class by inheriting from the FastStore class and implementing the **upload** and **multiple_upload** methods.
+Just make sure you properly set the private **_result** attribute with the result of the file storage operation.